Hamilton Downs Station

 Hamilton Downs Station was a cattle station west of Alice Springs in the Northern Territory of Australia.
 It is now a youth camp.

-Establishment
+History

 Hamilton Downs was established in 1910 by hotel manager Sid Stanes Jr. and Ted Harris.
 It is named after a spring near Jay Creek which was named by John McDouall Stuart in 1860, after his supporter George Hamilton.
 The first substantial homestead was built in 1913.

 The station was managed for some time by pioneer Aboriginal woman Amelia Kunoth and her husband Harry.
 By the 1940s, it was run by the Davis Brothers, Pat and John who invested in developing the water infrastructure of the property. by the 1950s the property was turning of over 3000 head of cattle per year.

+Gwoja Tjungurrayi worked on the station at some point in the 1940s or 1950s.

 Queen Elizabeth II visited the station in February 1963, during her Australian tour.